Take two doses a day - take the first dose in the morning with your breakfast, and the second dose with your evening meal.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Procoralan®; Servier Laboratories Limited, The electronic Medicines Compendium.
-Dated January 2015.
+Manufacturer's PIL, Procoralan® 5 mg and 7.5 mg tablets; Servier Laboratories Limited, The electronic Medicines Compendium.
+Dated January 2019.